Quickly create your West Virginia Health Care Directive and Living Will

 Follow these steps:

 You must decide what sort of care you want should you are ever unresponsive and facing a terminal illness or condition.
-The types of care you’ll want to address in your health care directive and living will include:
+The types of care you’ll want to address in your living will include:

 - Life-prolonging treatments